Eczema treatment online by dermatologist

 How to buy my eczema medication?

 Your dermatologist can issue prescriptions to any pharmacy in the United States.
-If you are interested in a customized formula to treat eczema, select Foothills as your pharmacy.
+If you are interested in a customized formula, select Foothills as your pharmacy.
 When you get a prescription, you can order it right on Miiskin and it will be delivered to your doorstep.

 Most Foothills formulas are $48.99 and they include free shipping.